Eurosport 2: Eurosport 2 HD

 Eurosport 2 HD, a high-definition version of the channel is also available.
 In central and northern Europe, it carries some exclusive programming such as Bundesliga football from Germany, WWE wrestling shows and live Australian Rules Football matches, which are not available on other versions due to local networks holding the rights.

 Eurosport DK

 Eurosport DK was a Danish television channel owned by Discovery Networks Northern Europe.
 The channel replaced Canal 8 Sport and Eurosport 2 in Denmark on 1 July 2015.

 On 28 May 2015, Discovery Networks Northern Europe announced that they would merge Canal 8 Sport and Eurosport 2 into Eurosport DK in Denmark, broadcasting football from Danish Superliga, the Bundesliga, Major League Soccer, Capital One Cup, UEFA Euro 2016 qualifying, Tennis from ATP Tour, WTA Tour and 3 Grand Slams, Cycling from UCI World Tour, Winter sport, Motorsports.

 On 15 February 2016, the channel was replaced by Eurosport 2.

-Eurosport Norway
+Eurosport Norge

-Eurosport Norway is a Norwegian television channel that replaced Eurosport 2 on 3 September 2015.
+Eurosport Norge is a Norwegian television channel that replaced Eurosport 2 on several cable operators on 3 September 2015.
 It is owned by Discovery Networks Norway and broadcasts Norwegian eliteserien and other Eurosport programming.